dwelve/awesome-configuration/README.md

  * MOD4-p : dmenu
    * dmenu is a smart command launcher.
 Just start typing in a command, and it's matching system will narrow down the command choices for you.
      For example, typing in "fox" brings up "firefox" on my system.
+These commands are located at the top of the screen (this can be configured).
 Hit enter and the command will run.
 You could also type in the whole name, too.

 Specifics: